 Volunteers may also sign up for Casa Esperanza trips, happening every Tuesday, and departing at 1:00 p.m.
 We schedule Sasabe trips for later in the day since Border Patrol typically deport people to Sasabe between 2:00 to 5:00 p.m.
 Volunteers may help with filling water tanks when needed, or with preparing and serving meals and doing clean up.
 Donations like clothes, shoes, shoestrings, socks, and other necessities are appreciated, and you might want to reach out before you leave home to see what goods are needed that you might be able to contribute.
 Spanish fluency is helpful but by no means prerequisite.
 A passport is required on on Casa Esperanza/Sasabe runs, so you will want to ensure that you have it with you.
 Note that once you’ve crossed the border into Mexico, any fruit or vegetables you may have brought with you cannot be taken back through the U.S. port of entry.
 Fruit, vegetables, and plants will be confiscated.

 Visiting Groups Welcome

-We welcome visiting religious, school and civic groups by prior arrangement with our Executive Director or Board Chair.
-Our knowledgeable volunteers and staff can help educate members of such groups on current border issues, and provide them with an experience of the challenges posed by the Sonoran Desert.
+We welcome visiting student groups and religious or civic organizations by prior arrangement with Administrator Rebecca Fowler at firstname.lastname@example.org.
+Our knowledgeable volunteers and staff can help educate members of such groups on current border issues and provide them with an experience of the challenges posed by the Sonoran Desert.

 Humane Borders, Inc.